Cost of living

 Monthly rent for 85 m2 (900 Sqft) furnished accommodation in an expensive area will cost you around €2,814, which is around €250 more than monthly rent in Paris.
 On the other hand, the rent for furnished accommodation in a normal district is around 1% (€) cheaper in London (€2,209) than in Paris (€2,224).

-What is more, furnished studio in an expensive London are is nearly 40% more pricey than in an expensive area in Paris, whereas the studio in a normal area in London is 18% more expensive than in normal area in Paris.
-A little tip: if you relocating to France, MyCheapRemovals has perfect volume option for small removals which is perfect for content of studio flat.
+What is more, a furnished studio in an expensive London area is nearly 40% more pricey than in an expensive area in Paris, whereas the studio in a normal area in London is 18% more expensive than in a normal area in Paris.
+A little tip: if you relocating to France, MyCheapRemovals has a perfect volume option for small removals which is perfect for the content of the studio flat.